uwidev/life-disciplines-projects/100 Disciplines/110 🎀 Well-being (EXAMPLE)/Setup/12 🔂 Convergence to Ikigai.md

 tags: [ data ]
 ---
 # 🔂 Convergence to Ikigai
-This document serves to condense your Disciplines and define your single (or very small set) of [[Ikigai]].
+This document serves to condense your disciplines and define your single (or very small set) of [[Ikigai]].

-> Make sure you view this in preview mode so the dataview codeblocks render properly.
+> Make sure you view this in preview mode so the dataview plugin renders codeblocks properly.

-To start with, for each Discipline, please make sure you answer the section **`Importance and Relevance.`**
+To start, for each discipline, make sure you defined their relevance and importance.

 ## Required Setup
 From the previous step [[11 🔀 Divergence to Disciplines#Finalizing]], for each Discipline you should have defined their ikigai characteristics.

-In the top of the Discipline Dashboards, add the following to the YAML frontmatter.
+In the top of the discipline's dashboards, add the following to the YAML frontmatter.
 ```
 ikigai:
   -
 ```

-> Note that the indent is two spaces, not tab.
+> Note that the indent is two spaces, not a tab.

-Now start to list values to mirror what you its ikigai characteristics.
-For example, if you have a discipline you `love` and can be paid in `money`, it should look like the following on the to top of the note
+Now start to list values to mirror what its ikigai characteristics.
+For example, if you have a discipline you `love` and can be compensated for in `money`, it should look like the following on the top of the note.

 ```YAML
 ---